Maurits825/factorio-microcontroller/README.md

 Turn the reset combinator on and off to reset the microcontroller.
 Enable the clock to start the program.

 In sandbox mode the game speed can be increased to increase the speed of the clock.
-At defaul speed, the clock runs at _x_ Hz.
+At default speed, the clock runs at _x_ Hz.